grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### actions_allow_post_url

 Sets API paths to be accessible between plugins using the POST verb.
+Leaving this value empty only allows remote requests to pass through the proxy, whereas setting this value lets you send authenticated POST requests to the local server.
+You typically use this to enable backend communication between plugins.

 This is a comma separated list, and uses glob matching.

 This will allow access to all plugins that have a backend: